What happens if my sensor insertion causes bleeding?

 It may not be necessary to remove your sensor, but if you experience bleeding, please contact technical support for assistance at 1-844-607-8398.

-What can I do if my Dexcom G6 sensor fails during the 2-hour warmup period?
+What do I do if my Dexcom G6 sensor wire breaks off?

 How do I insert my Dexcom sensor?